A Guide To Finding The Right Flight Every Single Time

 How to compare flights

-There’s an art for how to compare flights.
+I believe there’s an art to how to compare flights, and it’s key in how to find the best flights.
 Price is where most people automatically gravitate, and it’s certainly important.
 But price depends on a number of different factors, and you need to look at all of them when picking a flight.

 Some things are really obvious—for instance, dates and time of departure and arrival.
 If you can be flexible on dates and times, you have a good chance of getting a better deal.
 But outside of those, many people don’t think about some of the other important factors.
 I’ve outlined a few here, and there’s a helpful diagram below to show how you find some of these elements on a flight search listing.